cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Using TypeChain your frontend code is automatically checked for compatibility with your Smart Contract code, plus you get features such as autocomplete in modern IDEs.

+## useMetamask

+Connecting from a frontend to your dApp backend usually involves integrating MetaMask, the Browser- and Smartphone friendly crypto wallet.
+Depending on the frontend framework you're using this can result in complex code to ensure proper functionality.

+React users can use the [`useMetamask`](https://github.com/mdtanrikulu/use-metamask) hook which greatly simplifies this setup while covering all the major edge cases one usually has to handle manually.

 ## Solidity Visual Developer

 [Solidity Visual Developer](https://github.com/ConsenSys/vscode-solidity-auditor) by ConsenSys is an extension which adds Solidity language and visual security auditor support to your Visual Studio Code installation.